uspki/policies/certificate-policy.md

 ## 3.2 Initial identity validation

 ### 3.2.1 Method to prove possession of private key
+Issuing CA's SHALL describe the method(s) used to prove possession of private keys in the Certification Practice Statement(s).

+Example: The CA verifies the digital signature on a signed object.
+The signed object is a PKCS#10 certification signing request.

 ### 3.2.2 Authentication of Organization and Domain Identity